palpalani/grumphp-rector-task/README.md

 Please visit [RectorPhp](https://github.com/rectorphp/rector#features) for more configuration examples.

+## Uninstall

+If you want to uninstall this library remove configuration files first: `rector.php` from your application.

+then remove package:

+    ``composer remove sci3ma/symfony-grumphp``

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.